 Then the somewhat-sadistic driver did it again, and again.
-It was exciting, I have to admit, and something like riding on a sandy roller coaster.
+It was exciting, I have to admit, and something like riding on a sandy roller

 After a half-hour of dune bashing, as they call it, and racing across the sand flats, we reached our destination: several large, white tents

 perched on the edge of the Persian Gulf, where we spent the afternoon.
 First we played volleyball in the sand, which I enjoyed immensely.
-As I

-10 years at Portland Community College, but I hadn't touched a volleyball since then and really missed it.
+for 10 years at Portland Community College, but I hadn't touched a volleyball since then and really missed it.

 Afterwards I went swimming in the placid waters of the Persian Gulf.
 Yes, it’s just as warm as you imagine, well over 80 degrees.

 Floating in the peaceful waters of the Persian Gulf was blissful and I could’ve stayed there for hours.
-But it was time to eat, so I joined
+But it was time to eat, so I joined my

-most exciting and interesting days of my three-year stay in Qatar and was well worth the $40 each of us had paid.
+exciting and interesting days of my three-year stay in Qatar and was well worth the $40 each of us had paid.